-Table 1: The experiment results for K = 512.
-The actual execution time (TT) and the volume metrics of PaToH are given on the left side of the table.
-The normalized time and normalized primary volume metrics of UMPa variants (with full tie-breaking scheme) are given on the right side of the table.
+PaToH are given on with full tie-breaking l execution time (TT) and the volume metrics of F ized primary volume metrics of UMPa variants (w Table 1: The experiment results for $K = 512$.
+The actual the left side of the table.
+The normalized time and norma scheme) are given on the right side of the table.